swcurran/didwebvh-info/docs/overview.md

 `did:web` lacks a cryptographically verifiable, tamper-resistant, and persistently stored DID document, including its verifiable history.

-We propose the `did:tdw` (Trust DID Web) method presented here as an enhancement of `did:web`, providing a solution to address the limitations inherent of `did:web`. `did:tdw` introduces features such as a verifiable history, akin to what is available with ledger-based DIDs, but without relying on a ledger, a self-certifying identifiers (SCIDs), and authorized key(s) to increase controll over the creation, update, and deactivation of a DID.
-Furthermore, the `did:tdw` method provides a more decentralized approach by ensuring that the security of the embedded SCID does not depend on DNS, and enables resolving a cryptographically verifiable trust registry and status lists, using DID-Linked Resources, which `did:web` lacks.
+We propose the `did:webhv` (`did:web` + Verifiable History) method presented here as an enhancement of `did:web`, providing a solution to address the limitations inherent of `did:web`.
+The `did:webvh` was called `did:tdw` through version v0.4 of the specification. `did:webvh` introduces features such as a verifiable history, akin to what is available with ledger-based DIDs, but without relying on a ledger, a self-certifying identifiers (SCIDs), and authorized key(s) to increase control over the creation, update, and deactivation of a DID.
+Furthermore, the `did:webvh` method provides a more decentralized approach by ensuring that the security of the embedded SCID does not depend on DNS, and enables resolving a cryptographically verifiable trust registry and status lists, using DID-Linked Resources, which `did:web` lacks.

-In summary, the `did:tdw` method offers a higher level of assurance for those requiring more robust verification processes compared to what is provided by `did:web`.
+In summary, the `did:webvh` method offers a higher level of assurance for those requiring more robust verification processes compared to what is provided by `did:web`.
 It also represents a significant stride towards a more trusted and secure web, where the integrity of cryptographic key publishing and management is paramount.
-In addition, `did:tdw` maintains backward compatibility with `did:web` and the resulting DID can be published as both `did:web` and `did:tdw`.
-These possibilities carter to a flexible and broader range of use cases and corresponding trust requirements, addressing both those who are comfortable with the existing `did:web` infrastructure to those seeking greater security assurances provided by `did:tdw`.
+In addition, `did:webvh` maintains backward compatibility with `did:web` and the resulting DID can be published as both `did:web` and `did:webvh`.
+These possibilities carter to a flexible and broader range of use cases and corresponding trust requirements, addressing both those who are comfortable with the existing `did:web` infrastructure to those seeking greater security assurances provided by `did:webvh`.

-### A `tl;dr` summary of `did:tdw`
+### A `tl;dr` summary of `did:webvh`

-#### The `did:tdw` Structure *(or, Where is the `DID Doc`??)*
+#### The `did:webvh` Structure *(or, Where is the `DID Doc`??)*

-- `did:tdw` uses a so-called DID Log to publish cryptographic material and capabilities
+- `did:webvh` uses a so-called DID Log to publish cryptographic material and capabilities
 - A `DID Log` is stored as `did.jsonl` file and represents a list of entries, each formatted as JSON line
 - Every `DID Log Entry` describes a specific version of the corresponding DID via a JSON object
     - DID Log Entry := `{ "versionId": "", "versionTime": "", "parameters": {}, "state": {}, "proof" : [] }`